Skip to Main Content

 • Provide the prompt you used in the Note under the Figure (image)

-• When including a specific image, then include a reference list entry for the in-text image
+• When including a specific image, include a reference list entry for the in-text image

 For example, your Method or Introduction could include a general acknowledgement such as: